 Grace is a founding member and major supporter of the Bath Area Food Bank (BAFB).
 Normally we donate as a congregation each month on the 1st Sunday.
 During this difficult time, you might want to consider donating on line: http://www.bathfoodbank.org/donations/ Also, there is an urgent need for Pasta Sauce.
-They have a safe drop-off location inside the first set of double doors in a large plastic bin with lid.
+They have a safe drop-off location inside the first set of double doors in a large plastic bin with lid at 807 Middle Street.
 This is open 24/7.
+Normally BAFB provides food for 250 families a month.
+In March they served 400 families.
+As of 21 April 2020, they have served 379 families plus another 197 home deliveries for a total of 576 families thus far this month.
+Please donate if you can.

 The BAFB offers two related services: the Food Pantry, and the Soup Kitchen.
 In the past, the BAFB has also run a Clothing Exchange, which it hopes to reopen once a new location is found.
 Parishioner Kimberly Gates is the Executive Director of the Food Bank.